 - 100 cubic feet = 2.83 cubic metres

-For imperial meters the reading (in hundreds of cubic feet) is therefore multiplied by 2.83 to convert to cubic metres (if the reading to the supplier was provided in cubic feet then this should be multiplied by 0.0283).
+For imperial meters the reading (in hundreds of cubic feet) is multiplied by 2.83 to convert to cubic metres (if the reading is in cubic feet then this should be multiplied by 0.0283).
 This step is not required for metric meters as they are read directly in cubic metres.

-This number is then multiplied by the calorific value of the gas which is a measure of the available heat energy.
+This number is then multiplied by the calorific value of the gas, which is a measure of the available heat energy.
 Calorific values vary and the figure quoted on your bill (eg 39.5 megajoules per cubic metre (MJ/m³)) will be an average of the gas supplied to your property (the regulations explain how this is calculated).
-Gas transporters are required to maintain this figure within 38 MJ/m³ to 41 MJ/m³ as figures outside of this range will cause problems with gas burning appliances.
+Gas transporters must maintain this figure within 38 MJ/m³ to 41 MJ/m³ as figures outside of this range will cause problems with gas burning appliances.

 The figure is then multiplied by 1.02264 as prescribed in the above regulations.
-This corrects the volume of gas to account for temperature and pressure (as gas expands and contracts).
+This figure corrects the volume of gas to account for temperature and pressure (as the gas expands and contracts).

 The number of kWh is then be multiplied by the price per kilowatt hour as detailed on your gas bill.
 You may also have a standing charge or one price for the first ‘X’ number of units and a lower price for the remaining units.

 Multiplier – The Multiplier factor converts imperial to metric.
 2.83 hundred feet equals one metre.

 The Conversion factor – The Conversion factor is an industry figure to account for atmospheric pressure.
 This figure varies over time, but it is the same for all suppliers.